ethereumclassic/ethereumclassic.github.io/content/blog/2023-11-21-what-is-a-51-attack/index.md

 As seen in the chart in this section, ETC’s computing base, as measured by hashrate, increased from around 24 TH/s to more than 150 TH/s since Ethereum’s migration.

-Not only did ETC gain in its mining computing base but also has become the leading blockchain in its hashing algorithm (ETCHash/ETHash) and the largest proof of work blockchain in the world.
+Not only has ETC gained in its mining computing base, but also has become the leading blockchain in its hashing algorithm (ETCHash/ETHash) and the largest proof of work, smart-contract-capable blockchain in the world.

 This provides yet another protection layer and makes it very unlikely that ETC will be attacked with double spends again.